Roehampton’s School of Psychology delivering online therapy training to students

 - Friday, March 12, 2021

-Following the global pandemic and with many mental health services and provisions moving online, the Department of Psychology with the support from the Placement and Work Experience team have hosted two training events to support our students’ learning to ensure they have the foundational skills to provide safe and effective online therapeutic support.
+Following the global pandemic and with many mental health services and provisions moving online, the School of Psychology with the support from the Placement and Work Experience team have hosted two training events to support our students’ learning to ensure they have the foundational skills to provide safe and effective online therapeutic support.

 At the start of the pandemic, many mental health services continued to offer support online.
 As the pandemic has progressed, there has been a greater uptake in placements offering online therapy.
 Students have had to quickly develop skills to deliver online therapy to meet this changing need.
 This change is likely to continue as Covid-restrictions gradually decrease, with Covid fundamentally impacting the way therapy is delivered and online therapy likely to be used more widely.

 The first training event, ‘How to do Online Therapy?
 A student focused training event’, was held on 22 January 2021 and delivered by world experts in the field, Dr Naomi Moller and Dr Andreas Vossler, (Open University).
 The second training event was ‘Online Therapy: Getting the basics right’, held on 17 February 2021 by Dr Pierre Cachia, from Tavistock Relationships.

 Two further training events are being held.
 They include Pierre Cachia who will be hosting a ‘Train-the-trainers masterclass’ session to support colleagues’ understanding of online therapy, supervision and training.
 An expert in online therapy with young people will also be offering a student-facing training event considering working safely and ethically with young people online, also in March.